-LIST OF SCHEDULED RESTING, TRANSFER OR E 6.1.
+6. LIST OF SCHEDULED RESTING, TRANSFER OR E

+6.1.
 Name of the places where animals 6.2.
-Arrival 6.3.
-Length are to be rested, or transferred Time Date (in hours) (including exit points) loading expected day/month hour data of the second loaded consignment time loading expected data of the third loaded consignment day/month hour time watering day/month hour any data about watering intervalls expected time resting expected any data about resting time in control post(s) day/month hour time unloading data of first unloaded consignment day/month hour expected time unloading data of second unloaded consignment day/month hour expected time till the penultimate (the data about arrival at the last destination is mentioned in point 4)
+6.3.
+Length are to be rested, or transferred (including exit points) Date Time (in hours) data of the second loaded consignment day/month hour loading expected time data of the third loaded consignment day/month hour loading expected time any data about watering intervalls day/month hour watering expected time any data about resting time in control post(s) day/month hour resting expected data of first unloaded consignment day/month hour unloading expected time data of second unloaded consignment day/month hour unloading expected time